Doctor Who (1963–1989): Season 1, Episode 16 - Five Hundred Eyes - full transcript

 of what is happening, have you?

-And you still don't seem to realise
+And you still don't seem to realise that

-that you're speaking to a man ...
+you're speaking to a man of superior intellect.

 My conscience pricks me.
+I was adamant

-the Doctor's protests,
+despite the Doctor's protests,

 that the key and his caravan

-should be handed over to me
+should be handed over to me.

-Now we journey on across
+Now we journey on across this burning desert

-and I shall not rest until I see
+and I shall not rest until I see the

-the temple spires of the city
+temple spires of the city of Tun-Huang.

-many temples in my life!
+- I've never seen so many temples in my life!

 - Tun-Huang is a famous city, Susan.

-Isn't the cave of the thousand
+- Yes .. - Isn't the cave of the

-Buddhas near here?
+thousand Buddhas near here?

-- Thousand Buddhas?
+- Thousand Buddhas? - Yes.
+Have you heard

-of the five hundred eyes?
+of the cave of the five hundred eyes?

 - No, I haven't.

-- I do not know that
+- I do not know that one either, Messr Marco.

 I'm intrigued by this cave, Marco.